 1. Use an ID app

-There is a growing list of apps that can help to identify wildlife.
-These can be very helpful but treat the results as a guide rather than a definite identification - look up the species on NatureSpot or use a search engine to look more widely to see if it is a good match.
-Photos taken on a camera are usually better quality and it can be effective to use the app on your smart phone to photograph the computer screen displaying the image.
-Our advice on apps is here (all are free to use)
+There is a growing list of apps that can help to identify wildlife and they offer a great starting point.
+While these apps can be very helpful, they also make mistakes.
+Treat the results as a guide rather than a definite identification - look up the species on NatureSpot or use a search engine to look more widely to see if it is a good match.
+Photos taken on a camera are usually better quality so try using the app on your smartphone to photograph the computer screen displaying the image.
+Some apps are better than others so see our advice on the best free ID apps.

 2. Check NatureSpot's image galleries